 - Develop a learning plan for continuing professional development regarding learning analytics, information privacy, and ethical practice.

-A minimum of four in-person workshops will be offered at relevant library conferences or as stand-alone events.
+A minimum of eight in-person workshops will be offered at relevant library conferences or as stand-alone events.
 Libraries or associations wishing to host these workshops will be solicited through an expression of interest call.
 Hosts and locations for the workshop will be selected to ensure geographic and participant diversity.
 The Advisory Board will provide input on the selection process.
 Enrollment in each workshop will be capped at 25 participants to ensure a productive training environment that includes attention to individual learner needs.
 Hosts will be responsible for recruiting individual participants in the workshop and arranging for registration, training space, and other logistical considerations.